dhudsmith/mcp-mathematica/README.md

 - The server requires Mathematica and `wolframscript` to be installed and accessible.
 - The MCP Python package is installed via pip in the conda environment.
-- For custom Mathematica paths, edit the environment variables in `env.yaml`.
+- For custom Mathematica paths, edit the environment variables in `env.yaml` or ensure your PATH is set correctly.
+- All output is returned in OutputForm (plain text); Claude will handle any further formatting or LaTeX conversion.
+- Use the `test_wolframscript` tool for troubleshooting if you encounter issues with Mathematica connectivity.

 ---